Europe needs access to SWIFT payments data to combat militants - France

 SWIFT says on its website that it is subject to binding requests to provide the U.S. Treasury with data from its European server "for the purpose of the prevention, investigation, detection or prosecution of terrorism or terrorist financing".

+The French anti-fraud and money laundering agency Tracfin would soon have access to "S" (State Security) files, he said.
+These are compiled by the police and intelligence agencies on people suspected of being a threat to national security.

+Prepaid payment cards, which the head of Tracfin said were used in the Paris attacks, will also be more tightly regulated.
+Decrees will be issued on this before the end of this year.

-(Reporting by Michel Rose; Writing by Leigh Thomas; Editing by Andrew Callus and David Stamp)
+(Reporting by Michel Rose; Writing by Leigh Thomas; editing by David Stamp; Editing by Andrew Callus and David Stamp)